How to Support Your Baby’s Feeding Journey: Combining Spoon Feeding and Baby-Led Weaning

 Create a Positive Mealtime Environment: Encourage participation in family meals and allow your baby to explore food without pressure.

-Reintroduce Rejected Foods: If your baby refuses a food, try offering it again later in a different form.
+Reintroduce Rejected Foods: If your baby refuses a food, try offering it again and try offering it in different forms (e.g., avocado slices and mashed avocado in banana).

-Follow Your Baby’s Cues: Let your baby decide how much to eat, and avoid pressuring or bribing them to finish their meal.
+Follow Your Baby’s Cues: Let your baby decide how much to eat, and avoid pressuring or bribing them to finish their meal - babies want autonomy and the more control they have over feeding, the smoother meals will go.

-At Kids Feeding Wellness, we’re passionate about empowering parents and fostering healthy feeding habits.
+At Kids Feeding Wellness, we’re passionate about empowering parents and building strong foundations along your child’s feeding development.
 Let us guide you in making mealtimes enjoyable and stress-free.
-Happy feeding!